JTFouquier/ghost-tree/trees/README.rst

-Here is the ghost-tree repository of pre-constructed trees for fungi when you sequenced using ITS sequences (including ITS-1 or ITS-2).
+Here is the ghost-tree repository of pre-constructed trees for fungi when you sequenced using the ITS region (including ITS-1 or ITS-2).
 Most users can find their tree here and not have to install ghost-tree.
 You can use these trees for downstream diversity analyses (e.g., to make phylogenetic PCoA plots).